 Several CBT-i programs are available digitally (online, downloadable, mobile apps, or on CDs).
 Some of these are stand alone, whereas others are designed to be used in conjunction with face-to-face therapy.
 Costs range from free to around $350.

 Digital options may be preferred by some patients and may also overcome issues of limited access to a clinician for face-to-face therapy.

 There are five key components of CBT-i.
-These are:

 Aims to identify, challenge and replace dysfunctional beliefs and attitudes about sleep and insomnia.
 Such misconceptions may include unrealistic expectations of sleep, fear of missing out on sleep, and overestimation of the consequences of poor sleep.

 Behavioural instructions aimed at strengthening the association between bed and sleep and preventing conditioning of the patient to associate bed with other stimulating activities.
 Such instructions include avoiding non sleep activities in the bedroom; going to bed only when sleepy; and leaving the bedroom when unable to sleep for 15–20 minutes, returning to bed only when sleepy.

 Behavioural instructions to limit time in bed to match perceived sleep duration in order to increase sleep drive and further reduce time awake in bed.
 Time allowed in bed is initially restricted to the average time perceived as sleep per night and the adjusted to ensure sleep efficiency remains greater than 85%.